GeanGz/Web/README.md

-# The way to run nba
+# The way to run PSEUDOCALIPER
 pynecone==0.1.27 + The minimum version of node is 16.6.0.
 If the node's version is smaller than 16.6.0, the code cannot run.